Fats403/simple-ffmpegjs/README.md

 ## ✨ Why this project

+Built for data pipelines: a tiny helper around FFmpeg that makes common edits trivial—clip concatenation with transitions, flexible text overlays, images with Ken Burns effects, and reliable audio mixing—without hiding FFmpeg.
+It favors safe defaults, scales to long scripts, and stays dependency‑free.

 - ✅ Simple API for building FFmpeg filter graphs
 - 🎞️ Concatenate clips with optional transitions (xfade)
 - 🔊 Mix multiple audio sources and add background music (not affected by transition fades)